alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/423417/form-fed0172.pdf) (PDF, 98.5KB) for a CITES permit

-Email or post the completed form to [APHA](Send the permit application form by post or email to APHA (DEARA in Northern Ireland) ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland)
+Email or post the completed form to the [Centre for International Trade Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc).

-A permit costs £63 (or £37 to re-import).
+A permit costs £63 (or £37 to re-export).
 You should receive it within 15 working days.

-Musical instruments made from endangered animals (for example ivory piano keys) may not need a permit.
+If you regularly travel with musical instruments made from endangered animals (for example ivory piano keys) that you intend to bring back to the UK, you may not need a permit.
 Contact the [Centre for International Trade in Bristol](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#specialist-service-centres-ssc) to check.

 ##If you need help